zaqxs123456/Basic-Logic-Test-for-AI/questions.md

     - "Healthcare workers and office workers having higher survey responses might be due to the connection by alumni or friends of the medical student who conducted the survey."
     - "There are very few factory workers in Hong Kong, which might explain the low number of responses from factory workers."
     - Other insights or information about data bias.

-    - NOTE: Only if the main point of "lack of percentage information" is provided, other reasonable insights then can also be accepted.
+- NOTE: Only if the main point of "lack of percentage information" or "lack of total number of participants in each job type" is provided in the answer, the answer is considered correct, any other insights are just considered as extra insights.

 ---